dssg/triage/docs/sources/audition/model_selection.md

 -   To balance consistency and performance, we choose a model that reliably performs well (blue circles), even if it’s not always the best.

 In this imaginary example, the “selection process” was easy.
 Model 1 was the clear best option.
 Of course, in real life we are likely to have to choose between more than three models groups - Triage makes it easy to train grids of dozens or hundreds of models.

+### Selection Rules
+The goal of audition is to narrow a very large number of model groups to a small number of best candidates, ideally making use of the full time series of information.
+There are several ways one could consider doing so, using over-time averages of the metrics of interest, weighted averages to balance between metrics, the distance from best metrics, and balancing metric average values and stability.

+Audition formalizes this idea through by introducing the concept of "selection rules".
+A selection rule is a function that:
+- Takes data about the performance of a set of model groups, up to some point in time
+- Ranks those models based on some criteria
+- Returns `n` highest-ranked models

+An ideal selection rule will always return the model group that performs best in the subsequent time period.
+Thus, a selection rule is evaluated by its `regret`: the difference in performance between its chosen model and the best-performing model in some time period.

+You can use the [`Auditioner`](../api/audition/auditioner/#Auditioner) class to register, evaluate, and update selection rules.
+Audition will run simulations of different model group selection rules allowing you to assess which rule(s) is the best for your needs.